drubinstein/pokerl/content/docs/chapter-2/env-setup.md

 ## Reset, Episode and the Goal

 Reset handles the initialization for an episode.
-An episode is a sequence of actions that ends when some terminal state is reached.
+An episode is a sequence of actions and states that ends when some terminal state is reached.

 Resets usually occur when an environment: